 Hong Kong adopts a territorial basis of taxation.
 All individuals, whether a resident or non-resident of Hong Kong, are subject to Hong Kong salaries tax on (i) Hong Kong-sourced employment income, (ii) income from an office held in Hong Kong, and (iii) income from a Hong Kong pension.

 A person has Hong Kong-sourced employment income if the employment is a Hong Kong employment or in case the employment is a non-Hong Kong employment, the employment services are rendered by the person in Hong Kong.

-The Hong Kong Inland Revenue Department (HKIRD) will generally accept that employment is a non-Hong Kong employment if all of the following three conditions are met:
+The HKIRD will generally accept that an employment is a non-Hong Kong employment if all of the following three conditions are met:

 - The contract of employment was negotiated and entered into, and is enforceable outside Hong Kong.